AdaCore/ada-spark-rfcs/considered/rfc-multiple_ghost_levels.md

 Summary
 =======

-This proposal introduces the concept of `level of assertion`, introduced by a new pragma.
+This proposal introduces the concept of ``level of assertion``, introduced by a new pragma.
 Assertions and ghost declarations can be associated with a previously declared level.
-Only assertions and ghost code associated with a level which is active are compiled into executable code.
+Only assertions and ghost code associated with an active level are compiled into executable code.

 In more details:

-- A new pragma ``Assertion_Level`` allows to name a specific assertion level and its dependencies.
+- A new pragma ``Assertion_Level`` allows the definition of a specific assertion level and its dependencies.
-- Pragma ``Assertion_Policy`` is extended so that a level of assertion can be associated with a policy (either standard ones ``Check`` and ``Ignore`` or GNAT-specific ones).
+- Pragma ``Assertion_Policy`` is extended so that a level of assertion can be associated with a policy (either the standard ones ``Check`` and ``Ignore`` or GNAT-specific ones).
-- Most assertions (at the exception of ``Contract_Cases``) are extended so that it is possible to associate a level to the assertion.
+- Most assertions (with the exception of ``Contract_Cases``) are extended so that a level can be associated with them.
 - The ``Ghost`` aspect on ghost declarations is extended to allow specifying a level for the declaration.